rom-py/rompy/docs/source/schism/enhanced_tides.rst

         tidal_velocities="/path/to/velocities.nc"
     )

+This configuration sets all boundaries to use ``ElevationType.TIDALSPACETIME`` and ``VelocityType.TIDALSPACETIME``, which combines tidal harmonics with external data.

 River Configuration
 ~~~~~~~~~~~~~~~~~

-Create a configuration with a river boundary:
+Creates a configuration with a designated river boundary and optional tidal boundaries:

 .. code-block:: python

     from rompy.schism.tides_enhanced import create_river_config

     tides = create_river_config(
         river_boundary_index=1,       # Index of the river boundary
-        river_flow=-100.0,       # Negative for inflow
+        river_flow=-100.0,            # Flow rate (negative for inflow)
-        other_boundaries="tidal" # Other boundaries are tidal
+        other_boundaries="tidal",     # Other boundaries are tidal
+        constituents=["M2", "S2"],    # Optional - only used if other_boundaries="tidal"
+        tidal_elevations="/path/to/elevations.nc",  # Only if other_boundaries="tidal"
+        tidal_velocities="/path/to/velocities.nc"   # Only if other_boundaries="tidal"
     )

+This function:
+1. Sets the specified boundary to use ``VelocityType.CONSTANT`` with the given flow rate
+2. Configures other boundaries based on the ``other_boundaries`` parameter
+3. Returns a fully configured ``SCHISMDataTidesEnhanced`` instance

 Nested Configuration
 ~~~~~~~~~~~~~~~~~~

-Create a configuration for nested model with external data:
+Creates a configuration for nested model boundaries with external data:

 .. code-block:: python

     from rompy.schism.tides_enhanced import create_nested_config

     tides = create_nested_config(
-        with_tides=True,
+        with_tides=True,              # Include tidal components
-        inflow_relax=0.8,
-        outflow_relax=0.2
+        inflow_relax=0.8,             # Relaxation parameter for inflow
+        outflow_relax=0.2,            # Relaxation parameter for outflow
+        constituents=["M2", "S2"],    # Only used if with_tides=True
+        tidal_elevations="/path/to/elevations.nc",  # Only if with_tides=True
+        tidal_velocities="/path/to/velocities.nc"   # Only if with_tides=True
     )

+This function creates a nested boundary configuration that:
+1. Sets boundaries to use ``ElevationType.SPACETIME`` (or ``TIDALSPACETIME`` if with_tides=True)
+2. Uses ``VelocityType.RELAXED`` with the specified relaxation parameters
+3. Configures tracer types to use ``TracerType.SPACETIME`` for temperature and salinity

 Usage in SCHISM Configuration
 ----------------------------